abidhtalukder/Apnacollege-demo/README.md

 # Apnacollege-demo
 This the first github repository.
-My name is Abid H Talukder
+Authon - Abid Hasan Talukder